stacktrace-nso/nonskating.club/content/guides/scorekeeper.md

 ## The Basic Routine

 Watch your Jam Referee and Jammer (in that order) during each jam.
-Follow the Statsbook Manual's instructions to record points and jam events (Lost Lead, Lead, Call, Injury, No Initial; Star Passes).
+Follow the Statsbook Manual's instructions to record points and jam events (Lost Lead, Lead, Call, Injury, No Initial; Star Passes). **This guide deliberately does not cover the paperwork, because the Statsbook Manual is the authority**.

 When each event happens, or when points are awarded, verbally communicate it to the Scoreboard Operator.
 The Scoreboard Operator will often echo this back to you to indicate that they received it.

 For example, a jam might go like this:

 > Jam Timer: *short whistle* to start jam.
 > *Play begins*
 > Jam Referee Blue: *two short whistle blasts* to indicate lead.
-> Scorekeeper Blue (SW): Blue lead
+> Scorekeeper Blue: Blue lead
-> Scoreboard Operator (SBO): Blue lead, got it.
+> Scoreboard Operator: Blue lead, got it.
 > *Play continues*
 > Jam Referee Blue: *holds up three fingers*
 > Scorekeeper Blue: *holds up three fingers* Three points Blue.